High Quality Scaffolding Services in Northampton

 Safe loading and platform strength

 Every scaffold is designed for a set load.
 Overloading can lead to platform failure.
-Spread loads using proper platforms and check the list of allowed materials for each bay.
-Store heavy items close to standards rather than at the edge.
-If the task changes, review the design and update the tags so everyone knows the current status.
+Spread loads using proper platforms and check the allowed limits for each section.

 Electrical safety